GeekyAnts/vue-native-website/src/docs/FAQ.md

 ## Frequently Asked Questions

+### what are the advantages/differences of Vue Native over React Native

+Vue Native is layer based on top of React Native.
+The template definition is based on Vuejs which is then converted into suitable react native code.
+With this, we are able to take advantage of the existing react native ecosystem where a lot of third party libraries and support are available.

 ### Can I reuse vuejs web app code?

 No. You cannot, since vue-native does not make use of html tags.
 It's not possible to reuse the vuejs web app code.